IvanSanchez/Leaflet.gl/megashader.md

 	* _leaflet_id (to delete triangles when needed)
 	* z-fighting index

-* Colour and opacity might be packed as 4 int8s instead of as 4 float32s.
+* Colour and opacity might be packed as 4 int8s instead of as 4 float32s if really needed.

 ## Needed changes to the API